djbrooks/FroggerBlogger/README.md

 rails s

 * Deployment instructions
+git add
+git commit
+git push
-Update herokupapp "Production" server (https://frogger-blogger.herokuapp.com/) Commit all chgs to master on github. - Run cmd:
+# Update herokupapp "Production" server (https://frogger-blogger.herokuapp.com/)
+Commit all chgs to master on github (see above).
+Then run these Heroku cmds:
+    "heroku login"
     "git push production master"
-Should automagically deploy from github to Herokuapp.com.
+Should automagically deploy from github to Herokuapp.com and restart the server.